leogjhuang/competitive-programming/README.md

 1. To install [Homebrew](https://brew.sh), enter the command `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in Terminal
 2. To disable Homebrew analytics tracking, enter the command `brew analytics off` in Terminal
 3. To update Homebrew and all currently installed packages, enter the command `brew update && brew upgrade` in Terminal
-4. To remove old cache and log fiels, enter the command `brew cleanup` in Terminal
+4. To remove old cache and log files, enter the command `brew cleanup` in Terminal

 ## Setting up GCC and bits/stdc++.h (use an x86 Terminal for M1 Macs)
 1. To install GCC using Homebrew, enter the command `brew install gcc` in Terminal